chris-imdigital/Solutions-Plus/docs/SHOPIFY-THEME-DEVELOPMENT-GUIDE.md

 # Shopify Theme Development & Deployment Guide

-> **Version:** 2.0
+> **Version:** 2.1
 > **Last Updated:** December 2025
 > **Status:** Official Process

 This document defines the official methodology for Shopify theme development, testing, and deployment.
-It establishes a multi-store architecture that properly isolates environments and follows Shopify best practices.
+It establishes a single-store architecture with Release Candidate (RC) and Live themes for proper release management.

 ---